Homeschool Launch Kit

 - “Never let [our] schooling interfere with [our] education.”
 (Mark Twain)

-Also, understanding your child’s learning style or your personality type is very helpful when educating your own at home.
-However, the KEY to truly enjoying your homeschool adventure is knowing and understanding your homeschool “style” and then walking this homeschool journey with other homeschooling moms who can give you sage and godly advice.
-If you would like one on one, in-person help getting started on this homeschool adventure or help jump-starting your current homeschooling journey and can’t wait till March for our next special weekend for homeschooling moms, CLICK HERE for information on how to set up an appointment with Carrie and how to utilize our homeschool style assessment.
+You can also set up a coffee date with Carrie to discuss all things homeschooling.
+If you would like one on one, in-person help getting started on this homeschool adventure or help jump-starting your current homeschooling journey and can’t wait till for our next special weekend for homeschooling moms, then CLICK HERE for information on how to set up an appointment with Carrie.

 The Ministry of Motherhood by Sally Clarkson